 These tools are easy to find with a quick Google search.
 But, this password strength checker from PasswordMonster works great.
 And, it gets extra points for telling you how long it would take for a computer to guess your password.

-Best ways to store passwords
+Where to store your passwords safely

 Another great tool that can help you use stronger passwords is a password manager.
 This is especially helpful to make sure you’re using unique ones for each of your accounts.
 Here also we have a great post where you will find a list of best password managers to use.
+One of the great examples is LastPass app, it helps you to store all your passwords in one place protected with your master key password.

 A password manager is a program that stores your passwords in an encrypted format, making them easy to use and manage.
 With a password manager, you can create strong, unique passwords for each of your accounts and store them in one secure location.
 Many of these apps also include features like auto-generated passwords, password strength checkers, and two-factor authentication, which can help to make your passwords even more secure.